francescomaiomascio/francescomaiomascio/README.md

   <img src="https://capsule-render.vercel.app/api?type=waving&height=96&section=header&text=Authority%20precedes%20execution.&font=IBM+Plex+Sans&fontSize=19&fontAlignY=35&color=0:020617,40:6d28d9,60:a78bfa,100:020617&fontColor=d1d5db" width="100%" />
 </p>

-## What I work on
+## How I work

-I design **runtime architectures for AI-enabled systems** that operate *after inference* — where intent alone is no longer sufficient.

-Modern AI systems are effective at producing proposals.
-They are far less effective at determining **whether those proposals should be accepted, rejected, or deferred** in a running system.

-My work focuses on the boundary where intent encounters reality:
-where proposed actions must become **legitimate, observable, and durable** state transitions — or be explicitly denied.

-At this layer, the central problem is not intelligence, but **decision under authority**: who is allowed to act, under which conditions, and with what accountable consequences.

-In long-running systems, this boundary defines behavior.
-It determines not just *what* the system can do, but **what it is allowed to do — and why**.

-> [!IMPORTANT]
-> **Invariant** — *Inference proposes.
-Execution decides.*

-## Execution model

-I build systems **end-to-end**, keeping *control flow*, *state transitions*, and *side effects* explicit by design.

-Execution behavior is never implicit, inferred, or delegated to opaque layers.
-If a system can act, it must also be able to **explain why it acted**.

-Python is used as an **execution and orchestration language**, structured around *explicit pipelines*, *state machines*, and *lifecycle phases*.
+I don’t approach system design from first principles in isolation.
+My work is shaped by friction with **real systems in production** — systems that run continuously, evolve over time, and fail in ways theory rarely anticipates.

+What I’ve learned is that most architectural problems today do not stem from missing capabilities, but from **unclear responsibility**: implicit decisions, invisible transitions, and no reliable way to explain *why* something happened after the fact.

+My approach starts by making those boundaries explicit.

+I design systems **from the outside in**: starting from observable behavior, then working backward to define which transitions are allowed, which are forbidden, and which must remain undecided.

+I favor execution paths that are **boring, inspectable, and reconstructible**.
+If a system acts, I want to be able to point to the exact sequence that led there — without relying on emergent behavior or opaque orchestration.

+Python is the medium I use to express this discipline: not as an abstraction engine, but as a way to model control flow, lifecycle phases, and state transitions explicitly.

-I deliberately avoid agent frameworks and black-box orchestration:
+I avoid agent frameworks and implicit schedulers, because they trade short-term convenience for long-term opacity.
-minimal primitives keep execution behavior **observable and auditable**.

 > [!TIP]
 > *Models suggest.
 Code authorizes.
 State changes only by rule.*

+Persistence is treated as part of system semantics, not infrastructure.
-State is handled explicitly via **SQLite / SQL** and **DuckDB** for checkpoints, reproducibility, and auditability.
+I use **SQLite / SQL** and **DuckDB** to anchor execution in durable state, support recovery, and make post-hoc reasoning possible.

-**SQLAlchemy** is used selectively—*never* as an abstraction boundary.
+**SQLAlchemy** is used sparingly and locally — never in ways that hide ownership of state or blur transition boundaries.

+Semantic indexing and vector search
-Semantic indexing is treated as a **bounded input capability** (*sentence-transformers + FAISS / Chroma*), never as implicit control flow.
+(*sentence-transformers + FAISS / Chroma*)
+are inputs to reasoning, not drivers of behavior.
+They can inform decisions,
+but they never *make* them.

-LLMs are used strictly for **inference**:
+LLMs are constrained strictly to inference.
-they produce proposals that must pass **explicit authority** and **state-transition checks**.

-At the systems level, I work directly with **HTTP**, **WebSockets**, **async I/O**, filesystem signals, and **CLI / TUI tooling**.
+They produce proposals —
+never actions.

+Everything beyond that boundary is handled by explicit rules and declared transitions.

 > [!IMPORTANT]
-> **ICE** is where this approach is exercised today—
+> **ICE** is where this approach is exercised today —
-> against *real code*, *real state*, and *real failure modes*.
+> against *real code paths*, *real state*,
+> and *real failure modes*.
 <!-- TOOLING / STACK -->
 <div align="center">